MFarelS/RajinNulis-BOT/README.md

 | :-----------: | :--------------------------------: |
 |       ✅       | /magernulis1         |

+## BUG
+some devices, unreadable fonts, certain devices only

 ### Troubleshooting
 Make sure all the necessary dependencies are installed.